AdaBet: Gradient-free Layer Selection for Efficient Training of Deep Neural Networks: Backgrounds and Motivations

 TinyTrain~\cite{TinyTrain} uses FI to assess the importance of layers.
 We outline the drawbacks of FI approach to highlight how Betti Numbers can offer a more efficient and yet more effective alternative for layer selection.

-{\bf Drawbacks of FI.} Computing FI requires at least one backpropagation and access to labeled data, which limits its practicality in constrained devices, unsupervised settings, or label-scarce scenarios.
-As shown in~\figurename~\ref{fig:layer_selection_motivation}, FI-based layer selection is unstable: the chosen subset of layers changes with the number of backpropagations (\figurename~\ref{fig:layer_selection_motivation}(a)) and across different batches of data due to random seeds (\figurename~\ref{fig:layer_selection_motivation}(b)).
-This instability arises from its reliance on early-stage gradients, which are not yet aligned with the target data distribution.
-As a result, FI-based selection can bias toward the pre-training or meta-training dataset, leading to inconsistent or suboptimal retraining subsets.
-Moreover, there is no principled way to know when FI-based selection has converged, since peak accuracy may occur at intermediate stages rather than after extended updates.
-In contrast, our Betti Number–based method yields consistent layer rankings across batches without backpropagation, achieving stable accuracy with negligible variance (\figurename~\ref{fig:layer_selection_motivation}(c))
+\textbf{Advantages of Betti numbers over FI:} FI-based layer selection requires at least one full backpropagation and labeled data, limiting practicality on constrained devices or label-scarce settings.
+We observe that it is unstable - the selected subset of layers varies with the number of backpropagations computed before the gradients are collected for calculation of FI as well as across batches due to random seeds (\figurename~\ref{fig:layer_selection_motivation}-(a),(b)), reflecting that early gradients are often misaligned with the target distribution and can bias toward (pre- or) meta-training data; moreover, there is no principled convergence criterion, with peak accuracy sometimes appearing mid-training.
+In contrast, Betti numbers are computed from forward activations without labels or backpropagation and yield consistent layer rankings across batches, leading to stable accuracy with negligible variance (\figurename~\ref{fig:layer_selection_motivation}-(c)).

-{\bf Advantages of Betti Numbers} Betti Numbers are calculated on the activation outputs of each layer, without backpropagation or requiring labeled data.
-Betti Numbers of each layer remain consistent across random sampling of a batch, allowing activations to be aggregated over multiple forward passes, even with small batch sizes.
-This provides a stable yet lightweight alternative for on-device layer selection.
-In \figurename~\ref{fig:layer_selection_motivation}(c), we observe that Betti Numbers computed for each layer of a pre-trained DNN tend to peak in the early and late layers.
-To further investigate this observation, using the DBSCAN clustering algorithm, we estimated the number of clusters for each layer's activation outputs in \figurename~\ref{fig:dbscan}.
-The similarities between the two figures suggest that Betti Numbers effectively capture layers with higher representational capacity.
-This observation aligns with seminal works~\cite{sun2016depth,topological_features} linking cluster separability in intermediate representations to model expressivity and generalization; as we discussed them further in~\S\ref{sec:method}.